ROBE group photo 2025

 ROBE Team

-Kimarie Bugg, DNP, FNP-BC, MPH, IBCLC, is Chief Empowerment Officer (CEO) and Change Leader of Reaching Our Sisters Everywhere, Inc. (ROSE), a nonprofit corporation developed in 2011, to address breastfeeding inequities and disparities in the African American community.
-Dr. Bugg previously worked for Emory University, School of Medicine, as a nurse practitioner, private practice pediatrics as an NP, as a perinatal nurse consultant for the state of Georgia, perinatal educator, hospital nurse administrator, special care nursery staff, bedside breastfeeding consultant and pediatric emergency clinic staff nurse.
+Kimarie Bugg, DNP, FNP-BC, MPH, FAAN, IBCLC, is the former President & Chief Institutional Officer (CIO) of Reaching Our Sisters Everywhere, Inc. (ROSE), a nonprofit corporation developed in 2011, to address breastfeeding inequities and disparities in the African American community.
+Dr. Bugg previously worked for Emory University, School of Medicine, as a nurse practitioner (NP), private practice pediatrics as an NP, as a perinatal nurse consultant for the state of Georgia, perinatal educator, hospital nurse administrator, special care nursery staff, bedside breastfeeding consultant and pediatric emergency clinic staff nurse.
 Kimarie was a board member of the United States Breastfeeding Committee (USBC) and faculty for CHAMPS (communities and hospital’s advancing maternal practices) a Baby Friendly Hospital Initiative.
 She also provided training for WIC Breastfeeding administrative staff and Peer Counselors nationally.
 Dr. Bugg completed a Community Health Leadership Program, within the Satcher Health Leadership Institute at Morehouse School of Medicine that stressed best practices to provide global health equity and eliminating health disparities through action-oriented projects.
-Mrs. Bugg is married to Dr. George W. Bugg Jr. a neonatologist and they are the parents of five adult children.
+Mrs. Bugg is married to Dr. George W. Bugg Jr. a neonatologist and they are the parents of five adult children and one grandchild.

-Carl Route is a Responsible Fatherhood & Family Life Coach, Program Director, Community Transformer, Wisdom Council Member and Certified Lactation Counselor with Reaching our Brothers Everywhere, whose mission is to “educate, equip, and empower men to impact an increase in breastfeeding rates and a decrease in infant mortality rates in the African American community”.
+Carl Route, CLC, is the Executive Director of Reaching Our Brothers Everywhere (ROBE), and is a Responsible Fatherhood & Family Life Coach, Community Transformer, Wisdom Council Member and Certified Lactation Counselor.
 Employing skills learned after several decades of doing responsible fatherhood work he now engages men in this space to advocate for better maternal and infant outcomes where they live.
-To educate, equip and empower men, he provides maternal and child health outcome awareness and services access to males and other collaborative Fatherhood organizations impacting child and family well-being.
+According to the mission of ROBE, to educate, equip and empower men, he provides maternal and child health outcome awareness and services access to males and other collaborative Fatherhood organizations impacting child and family well-being.

 Program Manager